moifmurphy/Packer-ESXi-Ubuntu-20.04/README.md

-# Deploy an Ubuntu 20.04 Live Server VM to an ESXi 7.0 standalone host
+# Deploy an Ubuntu 20.04 Live Server VM to an ESXi 7.0 standalone host with Packer

 I am in the process of skilling up and along the way, I am documenting the steps with a view to hopefully helping someone else out.